midasplatform/pydas/docs/quickstart.rst

         file1.txt
         file2.txt

-After we have logged in to Pydas, we want to upload this directory to our Midas3 instance.
+After we have logged in to pydas, we want to upload this directory to our Midas Server 3 instance.

 >>> pydas.upload('myfiles')
 Creating Folder from myfiles
 Uploading Item from myfiles/file1.txt
 Uploading Item from myfiles/file2.txt

-By default, this will create a folder under your Midas3 user's private folder called myfiles, with 2 items, one for each of the files.
+By default, this will create a folder under your Midas Server 3 user's private folder called myfiles, with 2 items, one for each of the files.

-This upload method will upload recursively, so if you have subdirectories under your uploaded directory, they will have corresponding folders created in Midas to mirror the directory structure in your local machine.
+This upload method will upload recursively, so if you have subdirectories under your uploaded directory, they will have corresponding folders created on the Midas Server to mirror the directory structure in your local machine.

 Upload example treating leaf folders as items